lassediercks/paint-svg/README.md

 # paint-svg

-Create a svg from the command line
+Create a svg in node

 ## Example